eerikapolkky/HanyangUni_assignments/README.md

+# Hello,
-## This is my repository for assignments and projects for Hanyang University in South Korea.
+This is my repository for assignments and projects for Hanyang University in South Korea.

-# Subjects to study:
+## Subjects to study:
 - Numerical Analysis
 - Deep Learning
 - Design and Analysis of Algoritms (2 projects)